Ice Box Pocketbook Rolls

 But despite a Yankee pedigree, this recipe surely made its mark on the South.
 Villas includes a recipe for the rolls in The Glory of Southern Cooking: "Don't tell any proud Southerner that our delicate, beloved pocketbook rolls (so named because the folded dough resembles small purses or pocketbooks) bears an uncanny resemblance to the famous Parker House rolls created in Boston."

-Villas's recipe, which uses vegetable shortening and does not make use of the refrigerator, is likely more similar to those original Parker House rolls than the recipe I recieved from Lide.
+Villas's recipe, which uses vegetable shortening and does not make use of the refrigerator, is likely more similar to those original Parker House rolls than the recipe I received from Lide.
 One key to her family recipe is one of the South's secret ingredients: pork lard.
 Another trick?
 Using less yeast than is typical for such rolls to allow the dough a long, slow rise in the refrigerator.
 In fact, you can make this dough far in advance and just pinch off what you'll need for that evening's dinner.
 It will, as the name implies, keep just fine in the ice box.
 The shaped rolls bake up lickety-split, with a tender crumb and golden crust.

 Lide's recipe is written in shorthand, so I needed to make a few changes and take some guesses to get the rolls to turn out: I converted the yeast cakes to more widely available instant yeast, and I clarified the rising and shaping steps.
 I also needed to turn the oven down slightly from what was written in the original recipe; there's quite a bit of sugar in these rolls, and a super-hot 450 degree oven encourages the bottoms to burn.
 A slightly lower temperature still gives the rolls the oven spring they need, but allows them to cook through without burning.